whatsupmailbox/whatsupmailbox.github.io/_posts/2015-10-15-Glossybox-Subscription-Box-October-2015-Review.md

 <DL>
 <DT>Phyto PHYTOKÉRATINE Repairing Thermal Protectant Spray</DT>
-<DD>Deluxe Sample Size 10ml, Value $10.70 (Full Size 14ml, $15)</DD>
+<DD>Deluxe Sample Size 1oz., Value $6.40 (Full Size 5oz., $32)</DD>
 </DL>

 <p>I use and love products by Phyto.
-Not only are they great and actually work, they smell amazing too and this one doesn't disappoint.
+Not only are they great and work wonders for my hair, they smell amazing too and this one doesn't disappoint.
 I use a straightening iron as well as a curling iron quite frequently, so this is a must in my hair routine.
-Not only does this protect hair from heat, it also detangles and prevents breakage.
+It protects hair from heat, but it also detangles and prevents breakage.
 Great item and will be buying a full size of this!</p>

 <br>